EnMasseProject/enmasse/documentation/mqtt-over-amqp/docs/amqp_qos_retain.md

 The `qos-policy` could be something like :

-* _exact_ : the receiver wants to receive messages published only with the same QoS as the original message
+* _exact_ : the receiver wants messages to be transferred to it using the same QoS as used in the original transfer from publisher to intermediary
-* _enforce minimum_ : the receiver wants to receive message published with QoS = min(published QoS, requested QoS)
+* _enforce minimum_ : the receiver wants messages to be transferred to it using `QoS = min(published QoS, requested QoS)`
-* _enforce maximum_ : the receiver wants to receive message published with QoS = max(published QoS, requested QoS)
+* _enforce maximum_ : the receiver wants messages to be transferred to it using `QoS = max(published QoS, requested QoS)`

 > In this scenario, the MQTT over AMQP should work using the _enforce minimum_